 While we join together praying for others, please know that we want to pray for you as well.
 If there is anything we can pray for, please send a prayer request to our team.
 If you would like to talk to a pastor, please email email@example.com.
 We are all in this together and we would love the opportunity to pray with and for you.

-Stay tuned as we try to continue to provide resources for you in the coming days and weeks.
+Stay tuned as we try to continue to provide resources.